bitmakerlabs/wdi-october-2017/07-programming-fundamentals-part-2-collections-and-iteration/README.md

 `puts` displays each item in the array on a separate line.

-We can access items starting from the end of the array and working backwards by using a negative index:
+We can access items starting from the end of the array and work backwards by using a negative index:

 ```ruby
 my_array = ['Ray', 'Egon', 'Peter', 'Winston']